mannkavishwas/mannkavishwas/README.md

 ## Hi there 👋
-I'm Vishwas and ECE student.
+I'm Vishwas an ECE student.
 I'm exploring and learning various technolgies

 <!--
 **mannkavishwas/mannkavishwas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.